leveragedish/leveragedish_garden/content/index.md

 If you’re curious about the name: [[why leveragedish]]

 #### contact
 If you want to reach out and say hi!
 Shoot me an email at leveragedish@gmail.com, or on X/twitter @leveragedish.
-I’m still actively trying to get better at twitter.

 For tracking what I'm currently reading, check out my [[booklist]].